fbagire/fbagire/README.md

 ### Welcome to my GitHub Profile

-- 🔭 I’m currently working on MDF (Measurement Data Format) data collected from CAN bus in prototype Electric Vehicles to evaluate their performance.

-Using asammdf, Sklearn, SciPy
+- 🔭 I’m currently working on MDF (Measurement Data Format) data collected from CAN bus in prototype Electric Vehicles to evaluate their performance using asammdf, Sklearn, SciPy

 - 👯 I’m looking forward to collaborate on Machine Learning projects, energy access and optimization research
 - 📫 reach me at faibagire@gmail.com